Dependants

 - The translator or translation company's contact details.

-As part of the student dependant visa application dependants must have enough funds to cover living costs in the UK.
+As part of the Student Dependant visa application, your dependants must evidence they have enough funds to cover living costs in the UK.

 How much maintenance must my dependants show?

 Your dependants are required to show £845 for each month of the visa duration, up to a maximum of nine months.
-This is a total of £7,605 per dependant if the visa will be granted for 9 months or more (9 x £845).
+This is a total of £7,605 per dependant if the visa is granted for 9 months or more (9 x £845).
+The funds are in addition to the funds that you are required to show as a student.

 Living in the UK for longer than 12 months

-If your dependants have lived in the UK with a visa for 12 months or more by the date they submit the visa application, and they submit the visa application inside the UK, they will meet the funds' requirements and not need to submit evidence of funds with the visa application.
-They should still prepare the funds in case they are required to submit as part of a random selection.
+If your dependants have lived in the UK with a valid visa for at least 12 months by the date they submit the visa application and are applying for their visa application inside the UK, they will meet the financial requirement and do not need to submit evidence of funds with the visa application.
+They should still prepare the funds in case they are required by the caseworker during the decision-making process.

 Evidence of funds/ bank accounts